davidnewcomb/cfgen4j/README.md

-# Contentful Model Genenerator for Java
+# Contentful Model Generator for Java

 Java code generator for [Contentful](https://www.contentful.com/) that can cope with unions of types.
 Replaces [Generator](https://github.com/contentful/generator.java) written by Contentful because it didn't work!